rsh/pipepy/README.md

 10
 ```

+# FAQ

+### Couldn't someone learn `awk` or `sed` instead?
+Yes

+### The name "pipepy" is confusing.
+There's also "PyPy" and "PyPI".
+That's true

+### This program runs `exec()` on arbitrary user input.
+Isn't that a security risk?
+No. Anything that you can do with this program, you can already do with `python -c`.
+It poses no additional security risk.
+If you believe I'm wrong about this, please file an issue on the repository.

 # TODO
 - Defaults to using `/usr/bin/python3`.
 Is this a reasonable default?
 Should it be configurable?
 - Come up with a better name than pipepy.